MoxaSystem/Getting-Started-with-AWS-IoT-core-Guide-for-Moxa-V2201-series-computer/Getting Started with AWS IoT core Guide for Moxa V2201 series computer.md

 # Overview

 The Moxa V2201 Series ultra-compact x86 embedded computer is based on the Intel® Atom™ E3800 Series processor, features the most reliable I/O design to maximize connectivity, and supports dual wireless modules, making it suitable for a diverse range of communication applications.
 The computer’s thermal design ensures reliable system operation in temperatures ranging from -40 to 85°C, and wireless operation in temperatures ranging from -40 to 70°C with a special purpose Moxa wireless module installed.
 The V2201 Series supports “Moxa Proactive Monitoring” for device I/O status monitoring and alerts, system temperature monitoring and alerts, and system power management.
-Closely monitoring the system status makes it easier to recover from
+Closely monitoring the system status makes it easier to recover from errors and provides the most reliable platform for your applications.

 # Hardware Description